biorack/metatlas/docs/source/info.rst

 Otherwise, custom queries are created as needed.
 The dataset library provides custom table schema creation and ORM handling.

-An object can contain a reference to another object.
-This is stored in the table by storing the `unique_id` of the other object.
+An object holds a reference to another object by storing the `unique_id` of the other object in the table.
 An object can contain a list of references to other objects.
 These are stored in a separate link table, which allows a many-to-many relationship of objects.
 Where possible, access to the database is batched, where a query to each table is made only once for a given operation.